CarmJos/EasyConfiguration/README.md

 **Easy _(to make)_ Configurations!**

-Introducing EasyConfiguration, your simple and universal solution for managing configuration files.
+A simple, easy-to-use and universal solution for managing configuration files.
 Enjoy the ease of use with customizable formats for loading, reading, and updating your configuration files.

 ## Advantages